opendatahub-io/maas-billing/scripts/README.md

 **What it does:**
 - Enables user-workload-monitoring
-- Labels namespaces for monitoring
+- Labels namespaces for monitoring (`kuadrant-system`, `maas-api`, `llm`)
+- Deploys TelemetryPolicy (for user/tier/model labels in metrics)
+- Deploys ServiceMonitors (Limitador, Authorino, Istio Gateway, LLM models)
 - Installs Grafana operator (if not present)
 - Deploys Grafana instance
 - Configures Prometheus datasource with authentication
 - Deploys dashboards (Platform Admin, AI Engineer)

+**Note:** This script can run standalone or as part of `deploy-openshift.sh`.
+When run standalone, it deploys all necessary observability components including TelemetryPolicy and ServiceMonitors.

 **Requirements:**
 - Grafana operator installed (installed automatically if missing)